traefik/traefik/docs/content/routing/services/index.md

 ### Mirroring (service)

-The mirroring is able to mirror request sent to a service to other services.
+The mirroring is able to mirror requests sent to a service to other services.

 This strategy can be defined only with [File](../../providers/file.md).